 “We’re pleased to recognize the accomplishments of those committed to preserving the environment, and we applaud the efforts of this year’s class of honorees for their outstanding leadership, innovation and dedication.”

-Nick Goodfellow, Pitt’s Sustainability Coordinator for Dining Services also commented on the achievement, acknowledging the crucial role the Food Recovery Heroes have played in sustainability at Pitt:
+Nick Goodfellow, Pitt’s Sustainability Coordinator for Business & Auxiliaries also commented on the achievement, acknowledging the crucial role the Food Recovery Heroes have played in sustainability at Pitt:

 “The Food Recovery Heroes are an invaluable member of the Pitt service and sustainability community.
 Over the years they have worked to recover more than 28,000 lbs of surplus food from campus since 2014 and through doing this have raised awareness with the Pitt Dining culinary teams around food waste.
 Beginning in 2014 their work got other students thinking about food waste and inspired a student initiative around food waste composting.
 They are now moving forward with a compost program expansion to compost 50% of food waste by 2025.”